SyncfusionExamples/how-to-apply-the-separator-brush-and-separator-visibility-for-header-cell-control-in-wpf-data-grid/README.md

 # How to apply the SeparatorBrush and SeparatorVisibility for HeaderCellControl in WPF DataGrid(SfDataGrid)?
 ## About the sample

-This example illustrates how to apply the SeparatorBrush and SeparatorVisibility for HeaderCellControl in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid).
+This example illustrates how to apply the SeparatorBrush and SeparatorVisibility for HeaderCellControl in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

 [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) doesn’t have any direct properties for change the SeparatorColor and SeparatorVisibility of column header.
 But you can achieve this by customizing the `GridHeaderCellControl` style.